uvarc/accord/docs/security.md

 ### Authorization

-All members of a project have equal access to the data storage for that project, without any privileged superuser or root.
+All members of a project have equal access to the data storage for that project, without sudo or root privileges.

-### Closed Environemnts
+### Closed Environments

-ACCORD environments have no outbound connectivity to the Internet other than whitelisted library and tool repositories (PyPi, CPAN, CRAN).
+ACCORD environments have no outbound connectivity to the Internet other than whitelisted library and tool repositories (PyPi, CPAN, CRAN, etc.).
 Connections to tools such as GitHub and external APIs are not allowed.

 ### Encryption